 Launched in 2013, the plan is updated every four years.
 The current iteration of the plan — Plan Bay Area 2050 — was adopted jointly by the ABAG Executive Board and the Metropolitan Transportation Commission in October 2021.

 The heart of Plan Bay Area 2050 is 35 strategies across the four key elements of housing, the economy, transportation and the environment.
 These strategies are public policies or investments that can be implemented in the Bay Area at the city, county, regional or state level.
 Equity is interwoven into each strategy and were crafted to be resilient to future uncertainties.
 You can access the plan document and its related supplemental reports on the Plan Bay Area website.
-The next cycle for updating the plan is slated to begin in late 2022/early 2023.

 This comprehensive resource illustrates the known status of local Hazard Mitigation plans in the nine-county Bay Area, indicating when the plan needs to be updated for each jurisdiction.
 It is helpful for considering how LHMP updates coordinate with other planning efforts.
 Communities updating local hazard mitigation plans (LHMP) may also find it helpful to know which local communities are also doing this work at the same time.